 Apps to prevent texting and driving

 |To encourage responsible cell phone use, AT&T offers its DriveMode app for both Android and iOS.
-This app can detect when you’re in motion and will automatically send a reply to let the sender know that you are currently driving and will respond at a later time.
+This app can detect when you’re in motion, sending an automated reply that you’re driving and will respond later.
 Bilingual capabilities for both English and Spanish are available, and parents especially love the additional security features, which gives you insight into your child’s usage and whether the app is even enabled.

 |Turn safe driving into a game with this fun app.
 Set a safe driving goal, and then get your family and friends involved by asking them to sponsor you.
 The app will track your driving habits and report back on what you are doing well and areas where you can improve.
 Once you reach your goal, you can cash in your winnings.
-Prizes are delivered via a gift card of your choosing, with available options from your favorite restaurant, retail, and financial providers.
+Prizes are delivered via a gift card of your choosing, with available options from your favorite restaurant, retail and financial providers.

 |Sometimes, we don’t even think to check our phones until the flash of a new notification piques our curiosity and we fall victim to temptation.
 LifeSaver quietly works in the background of your phone, sensing when you are in movement and automatically silencing all incoming notifications.
 Even if you try to use your phone while you are in motion, all you will receive in response is a locked screen until you are finished driving.
 In the meantime, you can still receive calls and use your phone as a passenger.